 The Project

-The Linear B Electronic Resources (LiBER) project, launched by the Consiglio Nazionale delle Ricerche, has been conceived and developed by Maurizio Del Freo (CNR-ISPC) and Francesco Di Filippo (CNR-ISMed).
-The final goal of the project is to create a complete digital edition of the Linear B documents and to make it available to all scholars interested in the Mycenaean civilisation together with a new search engine for the processing of logosyllabic scripts and Web-GIS functions for the topographical representation of the documents.
+The Linear B Electronic Resources (LiBER) project is sponsored by the Consiglio Nazionale delle Ricerche and has been conceived and developed by Maurizio Del Freo (CNR-ISPC) and Francesco Di Filippo (CNR-ISMed) with the collaboration of Françoise Rougemont (CNRS UMR 7041 ArScAn).
+The ultimate goal of the project is to create a complete digital edition of the Linear B documents, equipped with a new search engine specifically designed for logosyllabic scripts as well as Web-GIS functionalities for the spatial representation of the documents.

-Currently, the database contains all the Linear B documents from Knossos, Mycenae, Tiryns, and Midea.
+Currently, the database contains all the Linear B texts except the archival documents from Agios Vasileios and Thebes.

 The documents are reproduced from the most recent print editions and are regularly updated as new information on classifications, readings, joins, scribal hands, findspots, or chronologies becomes available.

 Each document appears on screen as in its original printed layout, thus respecting both the standard transcription rules (special characters, upper and lower case, italics, superscripts, subscripts, etc.) and the spatial arrangement of the text elements of the original documents (number of spaces between signs, lacunae, etc.).
-Each document is provided with a transliteration, a photograph, and a critical apparatus.
+Each document is provided with a transcription, one or more photographs, and a critical apparatus.
+Where available, cross-references to the PA-I-TO Project's RTI photos (Sapienza Università di Roma, Università IULM di Milano, Herakleion Archaeological Museum) are provided.

-The search engine allows users to filter and combine documents based on textual, palaeographic, topographic, and chronological criteria.
-It also supports “regular expressions”, co-occurrences and other types of queries like contiguities and associations.
-The resultsets of the queries are indexed according to the rules commonly used for Linear B indexes and can be viewed either as lists of documents or as findspot distributions on interactive maps.
+The search engine allows users to filter and combine documents based on textual, palaeographic, topographical and chronological criteria.
+It also supports “regular expressions”, and other types of queries based on contiguity and co-occurrence of textual elements.
+The results of the queries are indexed according to the rules commonly used for Linear B indexes, and can be displayed either as lists of documents or as findspots on an interactive map.

 LiBER v.2 in numbers: